Wine for beginners...and other normal people.

-Why is some wine red and others are white or pink?
+Why are some wines red and others are white or pink?

-Red wine is wine made from dark-colored grapes.
+Red wine is a wine made from dark-colored grapes.
 But did you know that the juice from most purple grapes is greenish-white?
 So the red color is actually coming from the skin of the grape and not the juice inside.
 Crazy right?!
-Actually, most of the red-wine production process involves getting color and flavor from the grapes skin into the wine.
+Actually, most of the red-wine production process involves getting color and flavor from the skin of the grape into the wine.
 This is accomplished by crushing the grapes (with a machine, not feet) and letting the juice and skins hang out in big bins for a few weeks while they ferment.
-After that, the now red colored alcoholic juice is separated from the skins and transferred to barrels or tanks to age into a grown up wine that gets put into a bottle.
+After that, the now red colored alcoholic juice is separated from the skins and transferred to barrels or tanks to age into a grown-up wine that gets put into a bottle.

-White Wine is wine that is fermented without the skins of the grapes.
+White Wine is a wine that is fermented without the skins of the grapes.
 After the grapes are crushed they are immediately removed from the skins and put into tanks to ferment.
-Because, turns out, some white wine grapes (like pinot gris) are actually red!
+Because turns out, some white wine grapes (like Pinot Gris) are actually red!
 Totally bonkers right?!
 So, after the juice gets nice and boozy, it is either transferred to barrels or left in the tank to age into something a little more interesting before being bottled.

 What about all those other words?